 Once the cactus dies the ribs can be used for fence posts, roofs, and furniture.
 The Saguaro also provides habitat for birds and owls and is a source of food to many desert animals.

 This cactus was also another favorite of ours for two reasons, the spines were incredibly stiff, so stiff they seemed unbreakable, and the fact that the cactus leans to the south was pretty interesting to us as well.

-The spines are hooked at the end, hence the “Fishhook”, and were at one time used as fishhooks.
-The larger older cacti will starting learning towards the south, which is where the “Compass” nickname comes from.
-The barrel cactus can be 2 - 10 feet tall, but I think the tallest we saw was no more than 3 feet.
+The spines are hooked at the end, hence the "fishhook", and were at one time used as fishhooks.
+The larger older cacti will start leaning towards the south, which is where the "Compass" nickname comes from.
+The barrel cacti can be 2 - 10 feet tall, but I think the tallest we saw was no more than 3 feet.
 This cactus is more widely spread out and can be found in the Mojave, Sonora, and Chihuahua deserts.
 Barrel is a bit misleading too as the water that the cactus does retain is good for the cactus, but not so good for us humans, it can make you sick.

 Prickly Pear Cactus

-There are several types of Prickly Pear cacti out and about, I’m honestly not sure which we’ve seen, but we’ve seen Prickly Pears in Utah, New Mexico, California, Arizona, and Texas.
+There are several types of Prickly Pear cacti out and about, I’m honestly not sure which ones we've seen.
+We’ve seen Prickly Pears in Utah, New Mexico, California, Arizona, and Texas.
 There are at least 18 varieties, none of which were in bloom when we saw them.
-Lila noticed that a lot of them have heart shape "pads".
+Lila noticed that a lot of them have heart-shaped "pads".
 Some have spines, some don't.
 They flower in many different colors depending on the variety.

 We also found out later on, that the Prickly Pear has not only the larger spines, but tiny little spines called glochids.
 Glochids easily detach from the cactus and lodge into a person's skin quite easily, as Lila found out, and are generally barbed.